 A rather thick braided hooklink and leader material of 30 lb is a very good choice for your locked up fishing.

 I can recommend the Korda Dark Matter 30 lb, which is an extremely strong and super abrasive hooklink material that will handle any level of pressure and most types of snags.
-You can find it on Amazon: here
+You can purchase the Dark Matter on Amazon here.

 What Rods Should You Use When Fishing Locked Up?